Inspector Palmu's Mistake (film): Plot

 Palmu calls the Rygseck house, where Amalia is moving in, and is told by her that Veijonen has disappeared.
-Palmu goes to interrogate Vanne again, and she confesses to have in fact secretly stayed in Alli Rygseck's old bedroom on the night of the party.
+Palmu goes to interrogate Vanne again, and she confesses to having secretly stayed in Alli Rygseck's old bedroom on the night of the party.
 When she walked through the corridor leading to the bathroom the next morning in order to get to the back door, she thought that a stair creaked behind her, as if someone else was there as well.
-Palmu places her on house arrest at Laihonen's apartment.
+Palmu places her under house arrest at Laihonen's apartment.

 In order to get the murderer to act, Palmu sends detective Virta to tell all the suspects that Vanne knows something about the murders.
 He is also to get Bruno's photo album from the Rygseck house and to go show it to Vanne.
 At the house, Amalia convinces Virta to give her his gun for protection as she is scared of Veijonen.
 When Virta returns to the station, he learns that Veijonen has been caught and is cleared of the murders.
 Soon after, Palmu calls Laihonen and asks to speak to Vanne.
 He admits that she has gone to help Amalia search the house – he had lied to the gullible Virta earlier that she was asleep.
 The police rush back to the Rygseck house, and stop Amalia from shooting Vanne.
 In the struggle, Virta is shot in the shoulder.

 In the final scene, it is revealed that Amalia has been mentally ill for some time and that she murdered Bruno as revenge for killing her cat.
 The murder weapon was her umbrella with a sturdy wooden handle that she always carried with her.
 As she is elderly and not of sound mind, she is not prosecuted but is left to the care of her brother.